 - What to do after granting Croatian citizenship

 - How to get help with your citizenship application

 How to apply for Croatian citizenship – hrvatsko državljanstvo

 To apply for citizenship in Croatia, you must prove that you have a claim according to the Croatian citizenship act.
 You may make a valid claim based on the following situations:

-- Special Interest to Croatia
+- Special interest to Croatia (Article 12)